HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 Meaning

-The server cannot correctly execute or interpret the application.
+The server cannot properly execute or interpret the application.

 The exact cause is initially unknown.